vcync/modV-Workshop/README.md

 * Find the `Text` module in the `Gallery`, either by enterting the modules name into the search box or by scrolling trough the list of modules (hint: It's a `2D` module)
 * Double click the module to add it to the active group (you might have to click on the group to focus it) or drag and drop it into the group
 * Enable the module by clicking into the `Enable` checkbox, which will render the module into the `output`
-* We still don't see anything, so let's go into the `Property Inspector` and change the property `text` by putting any text inside
+* We still don't see anything, so let's go into the `Module Inspector` and change the property `text` by putting any text inside
 * We still don't see very much, as a black text is rendered on a dark background, so let's change the `fillColor` to red
 * To make the text bigger, we increase the `size`
 * Now let's also enable `stroke` which gives us a white border around each character